endeavourhealth-discovery/DiscoveryQueryLibrary/Data Sets/README.md

-# DiscoveryQueryLibrary
+# Discovery Query Library - Shared Data Sets
-A public repository to store and share useful SQL scripts, value sets or anything else related to the Discovery project
+A public repository to store and share useful project data sets related to the Discovery Data Service reporting service.